Save the Dawlish Hoard

 RAMM has launched a fundraising campaign to buy, conserve and interpret the Dawlish Hoard.
 This treasure was discovered in 2017 by metal-detectorists in a boggy field near Dawlish.
 It had lain buried for about 3,000 years, since the late bronze age.
-The hoard consists of four gold bracelets (found deliberately folded up), seven fragments of bronze ingot, two fragments of axe and a section of bronze sword.
+The hoard consists of four gold bracelets (found deliberately folded up), eleven fragments of bronze ingot, two fragments of axe and a section of bronze sword.
 This combination of gold bracelets with bronze weapons and bronze ingots is unique in the British bronze age.

 Appeal for support

 “If RAMM can’t acquire the hoard then it may be sold off and never seen again,” says Tom Cadbury, RAMM Assistant Curator.
 To secure the Dawlish Hoard for the people of Devon we need to raise £12,000 to buy, conserve and interpret the treasure.
 The Friends of the Royal Albert Memorial Museums and Art Gallery (FEMAG) are spearheading the campaign and have committed £500 to the cause.
 Chair Alan Caig explains that “it is really important that we keep something of this quality and age in the area.”